 \paragraph{Datasets} For training PHC+, $\name$, and VR controller policy, we use the cleaned AMASS training set.
 For strike and reach tasks, we use the AMASS training set for initial state sampling.
 For speed and terrain traversal tasks, we follow Pacer \citep{Rempe2023-tf} to use a subset of AMASS that contains only locomotion for initial state sampling.
 All methods are trained using the same initial-state sampling strategy.
 For testing imitation and VR controller tracking policy, we use the AMASS test set, as well as a real-world dataset (14 sequences, 16 minutes) from QuestSim \citep{Winkler2022-bv} collected using the Quest 2 headset.

 \paragraph{Baselines} To compare with state-of-the-art latent space models, we train ASE \citep{Peng2022-vr} and CALM \citep{Tessler_undated-zi} with the officially released code.
 We train all the latent space models from scratch using the AMASS training set with around 1 billion samples.
 Then, we apply the learned latent space to downstream tasks.
-Both CALM and ASE's use a 64-d latent code projected onto a unit sphere, and are designed to be multi-frame latent codes operating at 6 HZ.
+Both CALM and ASE use a 64-d latent code projected onto a unit sphere, and are designed to be multi-frame latent codes operating at 6 HZ.
 Since our policy produces a per-frame latent code (30 Hz), for a fair comparison, we also test against ASE and CALM operating at 30 Hz.
 Notice that by design, CALM is trained to perform downstream tasks with user-specified skills.
 However, since we train our generative task without a specific style in mind, we opt out of the style reward and only train CALM with the task reward.